sveltejs/kit/documentation/docs/01-project-structure.md

  +---- svelte.config.js
 ```

+note that in case of TypeScript scripts files in `src/` directory have `.ts` file extension.

 ### package.json

 Same as in any `node.js` app, contain `name`, `version`, `scripts`, `devDependencies`, `type` and `dependencies` and other informations about your project.